Mixture models applied to heterogeneous populations: Introduction

-The aim of this work is to review and discuss the application of mixture models, in particular the Normal mixture models, to heterogeneous populations under the Bayesian approach.
-The main purpose is to evaluate the model's performance in different settings of heterogeneity and considering the number of components known and unknown.
-We verify if the label-switching phenomena generally persists when the subpopulations are not well separated, then, if the more the population is heterogeneous, the more the model parameters should be better estimated.
-Furhermore, we evaluate the label-switching assuming more informative prior distributions for the mixture weights.
+The aim of this work is to review and discuss some aspects in the inference of mixture models, in particular the normal mixture models, when applied to heterogeneous populations under the Bayesian approach.
+The main purpose is to evaluate the model's performance in different settings of heterogeneity, prior information for mixture weights and when considering the number of components known or unknown.

+Most previous works, as \cite{jasra2005markov}, in general, evaluate a possible improvement in the label-switching problem choosing a more appropriate relabelling algorithm.
+However, the aim here is to verify if the label-switching phenomena generally persists when the subpopulations are not well separated and how the level of heterogeneity of the population affects the results.
+Furthermore, we evaluate the label-switching phenomenon by assuming more informative prior distributions for the mixture weights and show that in some cases it can be more efficient than use different relabelling algorithms known in the literature.

+Although works as \cite{nobile2004posterior} and \cite{richardson1997bayesian} carried out some studies about the influence of hyperparameters specification on posterior distribution of other parameters, different from this paper, they did not connect the prior distribution of the weights with the label-switching problem, which is our main result.

+On the other hand, previous works that compare the results obtained under RJMCMC with MCMC, as \cite{richardson1997bayesian} for the univariate case and \cite{dellaportas2006multivariate} for the multivariate one, use as a diagnostic tool mainly the predictive density and the posterior estimates of $k$.
+In this work we also evaluate the model's performance under a simulation study in order to verify frequentist properties of the Bayes' estimators produced from each method.

 The paper is organized as follows.
-Section \ref{model} presents the general definition of a mixture model and discusses some aspects of the inference.
+Section \ref{model} presents the general definition of a mixture model and discusses some aspects of inferences.
 A simulation study for assessing the estimation of model parameters under different levels of heterogeneity is presented in Section \ref{simul_study}.
-Additionally, a prior sensitivity analysis of the mixture proportions is presented.
-It also discusses the model fit when the number of components is known and unknown.
-In Section \ref{real_data} the performance of the methodology is assessed through an application to a real data set.
+Additionally, a prior sensitivity analysis of the mixture proportions is presented in order to see its effect under label-switching phenomena.
+We also discuss the model fit when the number of components is known and unknown.
+In Section \ref{real_data} the performance of the method is assessed through an application to a left-censored real dataset.
+Thus, we discuss briefly the inference in this case.
 Finally, Section \ref{sec:concl} presents some conclusions and suggestions for further research.

+We particularly used the \cite{teamR} package called $\mathtt{mixAK}$, proposed by \cite{komarek2009new}, with routines to compute the posterior distribution through MCMC and RJMCMC for multivariate right, left and interval-censored observations.
+Appendix A presents the main code that can be used to perform the experiments presented here.